Solving L1-regularized SVMs and related linear programs: Revisiting the effectiveness of Column and Constraint

 \subsubsection{A subsampling heuristic when both $n$ and $p$ are large}

-Here we basically apply a combination of the ideas described above for large $p$ (small $n$) and large $n$ (small $p$).
+For large $p$ (small $n$) and large $n$ (small $p$) problems, we basically apply a combination of the ideas described above in Sections~\ref{corr-screen-1} and~\ref{sec: heuristic-aggregation}.
 More specifically, we choose a subsample ${\mathcal A}_{j}$ and for this subsample, we use correlation screening to reduce the number of features and obtain an estimator $\hat{\B\beta}({\mathcal A_j})$.
 We then average these estimators (across ${\mathcal A_j}$s) to obtain $\bar{\B\beta}_{Q}$.
 If the support of $\bar{\B\beta}_{Q}$ is too large, we sort the absolute values of the coefficients and retain the top few hundred coefficients (in absolute value) to initialize the column generation method.
 The estimator $\bar{\B\beta}_{Q}$ is used to identify the samples for which the hinge-loss is nonzero --- these indices are used to initialize the constraint generation method.

-Details regarding the subsample sizes, number of continuation steps, the number of thresholded coefficients, etc, appear in Section~\ref{sec:n large_p_large}.